-The Drainage Strategy should include details of how proposed drainage systems will manage the risk of pollution in surface run-off, with particular reference to the pollution rating approach set out in the CIRIA SUDS Manual (2015).
-This is to be recorded in the Drainage Strategy, which should also identify future ownership and maintenance responsibilities for the new drainage systems and distinguish where different ownerships might apply to different parts of the drainage network (for example, highway drainage).
+- approach set out in the CIRIA SUDS Manual (2015).
+This is to be recorded in the Drainage Strategy, which should also identify future ownership and maintenance responsibilities for the new drainage systems and distinguish where different ownerships might apply to different parts of the drainage network, (for example, highway drainage). - 155.
 It will also be necessary to demonstrate whether there is sufficient capacity both on and off-site in the foul sewer network to support development.
-Where insufficient capacity exists the scheme promoter or applicants will be required to identify how any necessary upgrades will be delivered ahead of the occupation of development and record this assessment in the Drainage Strategy which accompanies the FRA.
+Where insufficient capacity exists the scheme promoter or applicants will be required to identify how any necessary upgrades will be delivered ahead of the occupation of development and record this assessment in the Drainage Strategy which accompanies the FRA. - 156.
 A Water Framework Directive assessment will be required in accordance with guidance published by the Environment Agency to demonstrate that the scheme complies with the Directive's objectives or does not compromise the existing water environment qualities.